-6 An approval is required for a vehicle crossing
+7 An approval is required for a vehicle crossing

-- (1) Every person wishing to construct, reconstruct, widen or relocate a vehicle crossing, whether for a permanent or a temporary crossing, must have an approval from the council. - (2) An approval is not required for a vehicle crossing constructed, reconstructed, widened or relocated as part of a subdivision or land use consent, where a resource consent has been granted for this work. - (3) Every application for an approval must be made by a person who has the legal authority to deal with the property accessed by the vehicle crossing ("the applicant") and: - (a) be in the form required by the council; and - (b) include all the information required by the form; and - (c) be accompanied by the applicable fee listed in the council's Fees and Charges Schedule.
+(1) Every person wishing to construct, reconstruct, upgrade or relocate a vehicle crossing, whether for a permanent or a temporary crossing, must have an approval from the council.

+(2) An approval is not required for a vehicle crossing constructed, reconstructed, upgraded or relocated as part of a subdivision or land use consent where a resource consent has been granted for this work, or permission has been granted by the council for a private road or right-of-way under section 348 of the Local Government Act 1974.

+(3) An approval is not required to repair or maintain an existing vehicle crossing.

+(4) Every application for an approval must be made by a person who has the legal authority to deal with the property accessed by the vehicle crossing ("the applicant") and:

+- (a) be in the form required by the council; and - (b) include all the information required by the form; and - (c) be accompanied by the applicable fee listed in the council's Fees and Charges Schedule.